pourmalek/CovidVisualizedCountry/README.md

 do "$pathCovidVisualizedCountry/IMPE/do CovidVisualizedCountry IMPE.do"

-put // at the beginning of the line, so that it reads as:
+double forward slashes // have been put at the beginning of the line, so that it reads as:

 // do "$pathCovidVisualizedCountry/IMPE/do CovidVisualizedCountry IMPE.do"